 By default, MFA is not enabled for individual Snowflake users.
 If you wish to use MFA for more secure login, you must enroll using the Snowflake web interface.

 Select Preferences from the dropdown menu next to your login name.
 The Preferences page appears:

 Click the Enroll in MFA link and follow the instructions provided in the wizard.
 Enrollment requires a smart phone with a valid phone number and the Duo Mobile application installed.

 Once enrolled, each time you attempt to log into Snowflake, either through the web interface or a command line client (e.g. SnowSQL), you will be prompted to enter your required user credentials (login name and password) and then you will need to provide the temporary authentication token/passcode generated by the Duo Mobile application.
 For more information, see Multi-Factor Authentication (MFA).

 If you are unable to log into Snowflake due to an MFA issue (e.g. you don’t have access to your phone), please contact one of your account administrators.
 They can temporarily disable MFA, so that you can log in, or they can disable MFA for you, which effectively cancels your enrollment.

 Canceling or Changing Your MFA Enrollment¶

-A user with the ACCOUNTADMIN or SECURITYADMIN role can disable MFA enrollment for a user, and, if necessary, allow a user to re-enroll in MFA using the following command.
+Disable MFA enrollment for a user, and, if necessary, allow a user to re-enroll in MFA using the ALTER USER … SET DISABLE_MFA = TRUE command.